-ED is a common problem affecting the 52% of men between the ages of 40 and 70, according to the American Massachussetts Male Aging Study, but is only addressed by the 10% of those who suffer from it.
+ED is a common problem affecting the 52% of men between 40 and 70, according to the American epidemiological study Massachussetts Male Aging Study, but it is only addressed by the 10% of those who suffer from it.

 Erectile dysfunction is the inability of the male to achieve or maintain an erection sufficient to lead a satisfactory sexual intercourse.

 THE erectile dysfunction problems they can compromise marital or sexual relations in progress and be the cause of unconsummated marriages and sterility, so it is important to face them and resolve them with appropriate therapies.

 There are many treatments to deal with the problem, but the first step is to identify the origin of the dysfunction, or to define a cause.